mikestowe/RAMLbook/RAML Book.md

 ```

 ###Pass Through
 Pass Through authentication is a mechanism where the server delegates an authentication request to a domain controller.
-The following examples shows how to define a Digest Authentication security scheme:
+The following examples shows how to define a Pass Through security scheme in RAML:

 ```yaml
 #%RAML 1.0